-Their support has helped several hundred thousand of vulnerable people out of poverty and change their lives through the implementation of the fields of education, health care, community development and in promotion of the child rights in rural areas of Cambodia.
-Currently, although there has been a lot of development on various infrastructures in rural areas such as roads, bridges, school and health facilities, irrigation systems, etc. the local people still face many problems including poverty, high rate of school drop-outs, insufficient health services, insufficient irrigation systems, high rate of unemployment, domestic violence on women and children, uses of narcotic drugs, etc. and in order to solve all these problems, there would be a need of participation from various sectors like government, national and international organizations, communities, traders and other generous people, so we would like to extend our heartfelt thanks to our donors such as Asian Resource Foundation, Kindermissionswerk, Vespa Club of Melbourne - Australia, Mirja Sachs Foundation and Schmitz Foundation who were involved in solving the above-mentioned problems, and we would also like to appeal to all of these donors for continuation of their financial support to our future projects that would be implemented for the sake of the most vulnerable people, especially community children and women.
+Their support has assisted several hundred thousand of vulnerable people in getting out of poverty and change their lives through the implementation of the fields of education, health care, community development and in promotion of the child rights in rural areas of Cambodia.
+Currently, although there has been lots of development on various infrastructures in rural areas such as roads, bridges, school and health facilities, irrigation systems, etc. the local people still face many problems including poverty, high rate of school drop-outs, insufficient health services, insufficient irrigation systems, high rate of unemployment, domestic violence on women and children, uses of narcotic drugs, etc. and in order to solve all these problems, there would be a need of participation from various sectors like government, national and international organizations, communities, traders and other generous people, so we would like to extend our profound gratitude to our donors such as Asian Resource Foundation, Kindermissionswerk, Vespa Club of Melbourne - Australia, Mirja Sachs Foundation and Schmitz Foundation who engaged in tackling the above-mentioned problems, and we would also like to appeal to all of these donors for continuation of their financial assistance to our future projects that would be implemented in great interests of the most vulnerable people, especially community children and women.